- Best ResultsAre very rare

 What is tranexamic acid?

-This is a plasminogen & vascular modulator.
-Majority of dermatologists use this tablet to reduce vascular input to your pigment cells.
+Tranexamic acid is a plasminogen & vascular modulator.
+Most dermatologists use this tablet to reduce vascular input to your pigment cells.
 This is a prescription tablet.
 Your specialist will take an appropriate medical history to ensure you do not have any contraindications.
-Tablets are more effective than creams.
+Tablets are far more effective than creams.

 What happens if your melasma got worse with microneedling?